Liucinda/ABM_clastering/README.md

 ABM_classification.ipynb was used to determine the most powerful significant parameters of the model with CatBoost model.

-ABM_clustering.ipynb consists of different clustering approach.
+ABM_clustering.ipynb consists of different clustering approaches.